 The first few years I planted a flower garden I felt like I was burying dollar bills in the ground and hoping I would get something back out.
 I spend hundreds of dollars at the garden store and hope that the things I picked out would work in my yard, until now.
 Learn these 12 Low-Maintenance Perennials that will last year after year.

 Having a beautiful garden shouldn’t have to be a gamble if you know what you’re looking for.
 This list of low-maintenance perennials are hearty, drought tolerant, and can fill up a lot of space without spending a lot of cash.

 This is a plant you can rely on even if you have bad soil and drought conditions.
-It is hearty, spreads two to three feed wide and has beautiful colors that lasts well into the fall and comes back year after year.
+It is hearty, spreads two to three feet wide and has beautiful colors that last well into the fall and comes back year after year.
 They start blooming in the spring, and through the fall attracting butterflies along the way.

 This is a good plant if you’re looking to add height to your garden.
 It has flowers that attract hummingbirds, so you might not want to place it right next to your door.
 It looks beautiful as a backdrop to other perennials and can bloom in orange, pink, red, purple, or blue.

 This is a popular annual to grow from seed, but the perennial version comes back year after year and thrives in dry conditions.

 A great option for gardeners who appreciate unique blooms and may be looking for some texture.
 Even after the blooms are gone, the seed heads are beautiful and last for several weeks.

 Hens and Chicks

 I love this one because it has so many possibilities and works in areas where you have a very shallow container or rocky spots.
 It is forgiving and can go days without water and perks up quickly.